GP Education postponed

 Accessing your patient’s information

-Freedom of Information (FOI) provides advice on information for the release of patient information for health services in accordance with the Health Records Act 2001 and the Health Services Act 1988, as well as requests for information under the Freedom of Information Act 1982.
+Freedom of Information (FOI) provides advice on information for the release of patient information for health services in accordance with the Health Records Act 2001 and the Health Services Act 1988.

 At Mercy Health, the Primary Care Liaison team helps GPs to navigate services at our two hospitals: Mercy Hospital for Women and Werribee Mercy Hospital.
 The team works to improve communication between the hospitals and general practice.
 The Primary Care Liaison team also works closely with the Primary Health Networks to provide education & projects that meet the needs of general practitioners to enhance patient care.